Tourism in El Salvador: Ecotourism

 From Cerro Verde National Park, located in the department of Santa Ana, the Izalco volcano can be seen, as well as the Santa Ana volcano and Lake Coatepeque.
 In this area, there are more than 127 species of birds and other animals.

 Montecristo National Park, located north of the department of Santa Ana, comprises one of the last cloud forests of El Salvador, consisting of oaks, pines, and cypresses, where it finds its habitat howler monkeys, black shrews, anteaters, white-tailed deer, and pumas.

 Another exceptional faunal refuge constitutes Walter T. Deininger Park, where the hunting ban has led to the population of coyotes, deer, tucanoan, and iguanas.
 Waterfowl such as tree ducks, red-beaked redfish, and charancuacos are found in Jocotal Lake.

 The Trifinio is one of the great forests, which shares its extension with Guatemala and Honduras - rivers, and above all, its villages, where much of the Salvadoran culture and traditional lifestyle is still present.

 Archaeological sites

 El Salvador also has exceptional potential in the field of cultural tourism, with over 2,000 known archaeological sites, and samples of Maya and Olmec cultures, mainly.
 They stand out for their importance the archaeological remains of the Pyramids of San Andrés, Joya de Cerén, Cihuatán, Quelepa, Tazumal and Tehuacán.

 The Tazumal is located in Chalchuapa, Santa Ana Department where it was built by a culture still not defined as shares Mayoid elements of the Guatemalan highlands and the valley of Copán in the early Classic period (around 260).
 It made many changes over the centuries in the end it became a splendid place showing the great culture of El Salvador.
 The Kazuma remained independent after the fall of Copán and the arrival of the Pipes.

-Tourist Routes

-The El Salvador Ministry of Tourism has established eight tourist routes.

-The last route in established was the "Route of the Volcanoes", which was created in 2009.